 Garachico on Tenerife’s northern coast is a picturesque town worthy of a visit.
 However, it is not really a resort, but there are some excellent hotels, and the town does cater to tourists.
 There are some excellent restaurants and small bars the locals use.

 Most visitors to Garachico only stop to visit and bathe in the lava rock pools created when the volcano Montana Negra erupted in 1706.
-But the town’s true charm is in the streets away from the seafront, where its historic streets and buildings are.
+But the town’s real charm is in the streets away from the seafront, where its historic streets and buildings are located.

 Take a stroll around the cobbled streets and enjoy the old historic buildings dating back to the 16th century, stop to have a drink in the Plaza Gloriata de San Francisco by the church.
-Visit the Castillo de San Miguel, which is a fortress built in 1575 to defend the port against pirates, you can go into the castle for a small entrance fee where there is a small historic exhibition and up on to the ramparts.
+Visit the Castillo de San Miguel, a fortress built in 1575 to defend the port against pirates.
+You visit the castle for a small fee where there is a small historical exhibition.

-The town’s main attraction is the former Convent of San Francisco which is on the town’s main square of Plaza Gloriata de San Francisco.
+The town’s main attraction is the former Convent of San Francisco on the town’s main square of Plaza Gloriata de San Francisco.
 The building houses various exhibitions and houses the Museo de las Naturales, which has a fascinating account of the 1706 eruption of the nearby Volcano Negro.

 You must also take a look at the beautiful Hotel La Quinta Roja, which is opposite the Convent of San Fransisco.
-The building has been restored to its former glory, and is well worth splashing out to spend the night.
+The building has been restored to its former glory and is well worth splashing out to spend the night.